fubishio/UnBetweenness/README.md

 ## Citation and Acknowledgement
 This project uses [Glucose 4.1 SAT solver](http://www.labri.fr/perso/lsimon/glucose/) which also uses [Zlib](https://github.com/madler/zlib) to compile.
 Glucose is also heavily based on [minisat](http://minisat.se/).
-Thanks to friend Holly for checking my input_validator.py and output_validator.py.
+Thanks to my friend Holly for checking my input_validator.py and output_validator.py.